Lady Eleanor Talbot

 Lady Eleanor Talbot (c.
 1436 – June 1468), also known by her married name Eleanor Butler (or Boteler), was an English noblewoman.
 She was a daughter of John Talbot, 1st Earl of Shrewsbury.
 After the death of Edward IV of England in 1483 it was claimed by Robert Stillington, Bishop of Bath and Wells, that she was legally married precontract to Edward, which invalidated the king's later marriage to Elizabeth Woodville.
 The evidence was examined and the Bishop was questioned by the Three Estates (informal sitting of parliament with the same members), who determined that Bishop Stillington's claim was valid.
 The finding rendered Edward IV's second secret marriage to Elizabeth Woodville bigamous, thereby making all seven children illegitimate, including Edward's sons, the so-called Princes in the Tower.
 As the oldest male blood relative of Edward IV, his brother Richard, Duke of Gloucester, was elected by the Three Estates to the throne as Richard III.
 Edward's sons remained in the royal apartments in the Tower and subsequently disappeared.
 Various explanations for their disappearance have been put forward.

 After the death of Richard at the Battle of Bosworth Field, the new king Henry Tudor married Elizabeth of York, the eldest surviving child of Edward IV, and requested that Parliament repeal the Titulus Regius and destroy all existing copies.

 Known life

 In 1449, 13-year-old Eleanor married Sir Thomas Butler (or Boteler), son of Ralph Boteler, Lord Sudeley.
 Thomas died at an unknown date, before Edward IV of England's overthrow of the House of Lancaster on 4 March 1461.
-Her father-in-law Lord Sudeley took back one of the two manors he had settled on her and her husband when they married, even though he did not have a licence for the transfer.
+Her father-in-law Lord Sudeley took back one of the two manors he had given to her and her husband when they had married, even though he did not have a licence for the transfer.
 Edward seized both properties after he became king.

 Eleanor died in June 1468.
 She was interred on 30 June in Norwich.